davidtwco/rfcs/text/0000-build-std.md

 rustc's sanitizer support attempts to locate sanitizer runtimes in the sysroot (`$sysroot/lib/rustlib/$target/lib/`) to link against.
-Rust already ships sanitizer runtimes for targets that support sanitizers, so all that is necessary is to be able to rebuild the standard library crates, which build-std enables.
+Rust already ships sanitizer runtimes for targets that support sanitizers and with the use of `build-std` as proposed in this RFC all Rust crates in a crate graph should have coverage with the requested sanitizers.

+Combining these shipped sanitizer runtimes with other target modifiers is outside the scope of this RFC.

 ## Cargo subcommands
 [cargo-subcommands]: #cargo-subcommands